nova-framework/docs/getting-started/home.md

 This has been tested with php 5.6 and php 7 please report any bugs.

+## 3.75.0

+System has been moved to it's own repo and will be installed automatically into Vendor on install.
+All installs should be installed from the 3.x branch.

+Master branch for the dev team only.

 ## 3.74.0 changes:

 All classes from the System directory now have a primary namespace of Nova.
 The major change is prefixing of System classes namespaces with Nova\\, then instead of: